aungmyintoo548/gittest1/README.md

 # Gittest

-A new Flutter project with git testing and separating environments with flavor.
+A new Flutter project with git testing.

 ## Getting Started